l33tn00b/tibberPriceChartScraper/README.md

 To sum up, having a display for dynamic electricity pricing in your kitchen can help you make more informed decisions about your energy usage and promote energy conservation, cost savings, and environmental sustainability.

 # Which provider?
 There's a limited number of providers offering dynamic electricity pricing in Germany.
-One of them is Tibber.
+One of them is [_Tibber_](www.tibber.com).
 They offer pricing data via API for customers only.
 And I'm not a customer (yet).
 So we need to scrape the chart off their website and render it for the ePaper display.

 # How?
 This will be based on https://www.stavros.io/posts/making-the-timeframe/.
 The resulting picture for display (having completed steps given below):
 ![Image for ePaper Display](tibber_chart_inverted.png "Tibber Price Chart prepared for ePaper Display, Firefox Capture")

-Result:
 I've created a container automating the scraping and serving the image of the Tibber price chart for the Timeframe to fetch.
-The container is based on Selenium-Firefox and has additional modifications to automate scraping and serving the result.
+The container is based on [Selenium-Firefox](https://github.com/SeleniumHQ/docker-selenium) and has additional modifications to automate scraping and serving the result.
 The web server runs on port 8999 (https) using on-the-fly generated keys.

-Just why?
+Why that way?
 Because if your tool is a hammer, every problem looks like a nail.
 Tool = Selenium.

-Customization:
+# Alternatives
+Get raw pricing data from the European Transparency Platform, calculate pricing according to a particular provider.
+Render a nice chart ourselves.

+Benefits:
+- Lightweight solution (smaller container).
+- Customizable chart.

+Drawbacks:
+- Requires detailed data on pricing components for each municipality.
+- Requires in-depth data on pricing calculation for each provider.

+# Customization
 The container is customized for my location.
 You will have / might want to change:
 - Zip code via ```ENV``` parameter in Dockerfile or at runtime (```-e "PLZ=<your zip code>"```).
 This will affect price calculation.
 Each municipality has different pricing.
 - Zip Code check inside ```scripts/scrape_firefox.py```.
 Currently, only numbers are acceptable input.
-- Timezone via env parameter at container startup.
+- Timezone via ```ENV``` parameter (```-e "TZ=Europe/Berlin"```) at container startup.

-Issues:
+# Issues
 - Web Scraping the Chart needs a Browser (Selenium).
 So the server side component has to be run on a (relatively) beefy machine (so many dependencies).
 Can't additionally load my little Rapberry with this.
 - (no:) Maybe using BeautifulSoup to extract the Tibber SVG chart and render it with something like Imagemagick?
 But there's the issue of having an interactive website (Zip Code...).
 So: no...

+# Technical Deep-Dive
-Steps to scrape the chart using Selenium:
+## Steps to scrape the chart using Selenium:
 - Load cookies (cookie banner be gone) or run browser with appropriate extension (need to install it in Selenium container).
 - Add Zip Code to input field: ```driver.find_element(By.XPATH, "/html/body/div[1]/main/div[4]/div/section/div/div[1]/div/div/div[1]/div/div/section/div[2]/div/div/div[1]/div/div/span/input")```
 - Click Button: ```input_button = driver.find_element(By.XPATH,"/html/body/div[1]/main/div[4]/div/section/div/div[1]/div/div/div[1]/div/div/section/div[2]/div/div/div[1]/div/div/button")```